Code of Business Conduct and Ethics

 Depending upon your position with the Company, you may be called upon to provide information to help assure that the Company’s public reports and communications are complete, fair, accurate and understandable.
 You are expected to use all reasonable efforts to provide complete, accurate, objective, relevant, timely and understandable answers to inquiries related to the Company’s public disclosures.
 Individuals involved in the preparation of public reports and communications must use all reasonable efforts to comply with our disclosure controls and procedures, which are designed to ensure full, fair, accurate, timely and understandable disclosure in our public reports and communications.

-If you believe that any disclosure is materially misleading or if you become aware of any material information that you believe should be disclosed to the public, it is your responsibility to bring this information to the attention of the Company's General Counsel.
+If you believe that any disclosure is materially misleading or if you become aware of any material information that you believe should be disclosed to the public, it is your responsibility to bring this information to the attention of the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel.
 If you believe that questionable accounting or auditing conduct or practices have occurred or are occurring, you should notify the Audit Committee of the Board of Directors.

 Authorization to communicate